Humayun-DBNY/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+## Answer
+Semantic HTML provides meaning to content so it's easily understood between companies and development teams.
+Semantic code is meaning to content.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+## Answer
+Semantic HTML provides meaning to content so it's easily understood between companies and development teams.
+Semantic HTML provide meaning to the content of what we code.
+It's information that can be understood between companies and development teams.
+Semantic code is meaning to content.

 3. What are the 4 areas of the box model?